Why you’re probably using the wrong embedding model (and it’s costing you)

 Choosing the best embedding model isn’t about the highest benchmark scores.
 It’s about finding a model that aligns with your needs, constraints, and goals.
 A nuanced approach helps build AI systems that are powerful, efficient, and scalable.
 I dove deep into this topic, sharing successes and hard-learned lessons in my latest ebook, “The ultimate guide to choosing embedding models for AI applications”.
 If you’re looking to optimize your AI applications, it’s a resource you won’t want to miss.

-Start your journey to becoming an AI-first Enterprise with a personal demo.
+Accelerate your journey to AI-driven innovation with a tailored KX demo.

 Our team can help you to: